What Is Zoom? Everything You Need to Know

 2. One-On-One Meetings

 Holding in-person, one-on-one meetings right now is out.
-Fortunately, these kinds of get-togethers are easily hosted with Zoom and feature HD video and audio quality; integration with popular calendars like Outlook, iCal, and Gmail; and encryption for total privacy.
+Fortunately, these get-togethers are easily hosted with Zoom meetings and feature HD video and audio quality; integration with popular calendars like Outlook, iCal, and Gmail; and encryption for total privacy.

 Just because your employees and/or coworkers are working in a different place than you doesn’t mean you can’t meet with them.
-Zoom makes one-on-one meetings feel personal and engaging, allowing team members to collaborate effectively and do their best work together.
+One-on-one Zoom meetings feel personal and engaging, allowing team members to collaborate effectively and do their best work together.

 3. Group Video Conferences

-Zoom isn’t just ideal for one-on-one meetings.
-Group gatherings of 100+ people (depending on which plan you sign up for) can be hosted with the app as well.
-Just like we mentioned before, group meetings feature high quality video and audio, calendar sync, and complete privacy.
+This software isn’t just ideal for a one-on-one Zoom meeting.
+Group gatherings of 100+ people (depending on which plan you sign up for) can also be hosted with the Zoom app.
+Group meetings and Zoom rooms feature high-quality video and audio, calendar sync, and complete privacy.

-You can also take advantage of built-in collaboration tools like co-annotations, private and public chat groups, file sharing, virtual hand raising, and polling and Q&A features.
-In other words, group meetings hosted with Zoom feel just like in-person gatherings.
+You can also take advantage of built-in collaboration tools like co-annotations, private and public chat groups, file sharing, virtual hand-raising, and polling and Q&A features.
+In other words, Zoom meetings for groups feel just like in-person gatherings.

 4. Screen Sharing

-Video conferencing can become difficult if your remote colleagues can’t see your work.
-If you’ve ever tried to maneuver your camera to better capture your computer screen, you know exactly what we’re talking about.
-That’s why Zoom includes screen sharing capabilities.
+Video conferencing can become difficult if remote colleagues can’t see your work.
+If you’ve ever tried to maneuver your camera to capture your computer screen better, you know exactly what we’re talking about.
+That’s why Zoom rooms and meetings include screen-sharing capabilities.

-Instantly share your screen with each of your remote team members so they can see exactly what you need to show them.
+Instantly share your screen with your remote team members so they can see exactly what you need to show them in a Zoom meeting.
 This process is perfect for explaining complex workflows and how to use specific software tools.

 5. Zoom Chat